loopbackio/loopback-next/docs/site/HasOne-relation.md

-- In the constructor of your source repository class, use [Dependency Injection](Dependency-injection.md) to receive a getter function for obtaining an instance of the target repository. \_Note: We need a getter function, accepting a string repository name instead of a repository constructor, or a repository instance, in `Account` to break a cyclic dependency between a repository with a hasOne relation and a repository with the matching belongsTo relation.
+- In the constructor of your source repository class, use [Dependency Injection](Dependency-injection.md) to receive a getter function for obtaining an instance of the target repository. _Note: We need a getter function, accepting a string repository name instead of a repository constructor, or a repository instance, in `Account` to break a cyclic dependency between a repository with a hasOne relation and a repository with the matching belongsTo relation._

 - Declare a property with the factory function type `HasOneRepositoryFactory<targetModel, typeof sourceModel.prototype.id>` on the source repository class.

-- Call the `createHasOneRepositoryFactoryFor` function in the constructor of the source repository class with the relation name (decorated relation property on the source model) and target repository instance and assign it the property mentioned above.
+- call the `createHasOneRepositoryFactoryFor` function in the constructor of the source repository class with the relation name (decorated relation property on the source model) and target repository instance and assign it the property mentioned above.